rdkcentral/aamp/AAMP-UVE-API.md

 - Supported UVE version 5.1 and above.
 - Configure the DRM Data for license request for every KeyID reported to application
 - This API needs to be called before the ProtectionData Update timeout expires in the player .
 To set the timeout interval refer setContentProtectionDataUpdateTimeout.
+- Returns true if setContentProtectionDataUpdateTimeout has been performed.

 |Name|Type|Description|
 |----|----|-----------|